-- 3.1 The general strategy of the LDP is to direct new housing development in rural areas to the existing villages, in order to sustain their vitality and take advantage of village services and infrastructure.
-However, it is recognised that there are circumstances where new houses in the countryside are necessary or appropriate. - 3.2 Policy CG03 aims both to encourage the sympathetic use of existing traditional buildings of character, as well as ensuring that new houses are located sympathetically and constructed to the highest standards of design and finish.
-Central to achieving this is harnessing the potential of redundant traditional rural buildings which contribute to the character and quality of the countryside.
-These buildings represent a significant resource both architecturally and from a sustainability point of view and have the potential to be reused and adapted to help meet present and future rural development needs.
-However there will be circumstances where new housing is considered acceptable.
+- 3.1 The general strategy of the LDP2 is to direct new housing development in rural areas to the existing villages in order to sustain their vitality and take advantage of village services and infrastructure.
+Whilst it is recognised that there are circumstances where new houses in the countryside are necessary or appropriate, it is vital that the character and amenity of the countryside is safeguarded against suburbanisation, and sporadic, poorly located and poorly designed development. - 3.2 Policy HC05 aims to encourage the sympathetic re-use of existing traditional buildings of character in the countryside.
+These buildings represent a significant resource both architecturally and from a sustainability point of view and have the potential to be re-used and adapted to help meet present and future rural development needs.
+However there will be circumstances where new housing is considered acceptable, for example where they are needed to support rural economic activity, where they represent infill, or where it will enable the restoration of historic buildings. - 3.3 Policy HC05 sets out the circumstances where housing in the countryside will be supported :